georgeredinger/udacity_statistics_101/README.md

-== Udacity Statistics 101 ==
+# Udacity Statistics 101

-under linux:
+### under linux:
-sudo apt-get install python-matplotlib for the plotting library
+sudo apt-get install python-matplotlib

+### everywhere (except in the courses web environment)
-need  a local wrapper for matplotlib: plotting.py in the current directory
+plotting.py in the current directory a local wrapper for matplotlib: plotting.py in the current directory